-University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope a Course type: Lectur Recommended cour Per week: 2 Per stu Course method: pre re rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4., 6.
-Course level: I. Prerequisities: Conditions for cours Evaluation of the dev A 100,00% - 91,00 B 90,99% - 81,00% C 80,99% - 71,00% D 70,99% - 61,00% E 60,99% - 51,00% FX 50,99% and les reloped assignment.
-0% 6 6 6 6 issues of education as Development of known related to the process The student will be all culturally.
-He/she will of teaching the subject is to impart knowledge and promote reflection on the nd training in the context of social and political change. wledge: the student will be able to know the current theoretical background of education and training in a modern democratic society. ble to navigate the social and political space - politically, legally, socially and ll be able to look for alternatives and solutions to dysfunctions, while at the opportunities and ways to implement them. and economic object globalisation.
-Macros ourse: functions of education in human life and society.
-The political, social lives of education.
-Education, learning and social change in the context of social determinants of education.
-Current roles of education and training in and democratic society.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope a Course type: Lectur Recommended cou Per week: 2 Per stu Course method: pre re rse-load (hours): idy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4., 6.
+Course level: I. Prerequisities: Conditions for cours Evaluation of the dev A 100,00% - 91,00 B 90,99% - 81,00% C 80,99% - 71,00% D 70,99% - 61,00% E 60,99% - 51,00% FX 50,99% and les veloped assignment.
+0% /o /o /o /o /o issues of education at Development of kno related to the process The student will be a culturally.
+He/she wi of teaching the subject is to impart knowledge and promote reflection on the nd training in the context of social and political change. wledge: the student will be able to know the current theoretical background of education and training in a modern democratic society. ble to navigate the social and political space - politically, legally, socially and ll be able to look for alternatives and solutions to dysfunctions, while at the opportunities and ways to implement them.
+Brief outline of the course: The status, role and functions of education in human life and society.
+The political, social and economic objectives of education.
+Education, learning and social change in the context of globalisation.
+Macrosocial determinants of education.
+Current roles of education and training is modern performance and democratic society.
+Zeus Leonardo (2010 Netherlands.
 Course language: Slovak Notes:

-Course assessment

-Total number of assessed students: 161
+Course assessment Total number of assessed students: 201

-Α В С D Е FX
+A В С D Е FX

-59.63 21.12 12.42 4.35 1.24 1.24
+60.7 20.9 10.95 4.48 1.49 1.49